The Best Travel Tip Ever: Look But Don't Buy!

 Cepelia Polish Arts and Crafts Shops

 Operates approximately 60 shops and oversees about one dozen cooperative shops throughout Poland.
-At times, online presence is weak.
+At times, an online presence is weak.

 Begin your adventure in learning about Polish handcrafts in the "Cepelia" shops, tremendous places to begin learning about and searching for Polish goods.
 They are easy to find and sell among the best of Polish handcrafts and arts to the public.
 But unless you want tablecloths, wooden eggs or sculptures, be advised that Cepelia does have an online shop. and you can order from home.
 Because they are usually linked directly to the craftspeople, prices are steeper than items of lesser quality found from street vendors.